Welcome to the Podiatry Arena forums, for communication between foot health professionals about podiatry and related topics.

 You are currently viewing our podiatry forum as a guest which gives you limited access to view all podiatry discussions and access our other features.
-By joining our free global community of Podiatrists and other interested foot health care professionals you will have access to post podiatry topics (answer and ask questions), communicate privately with other members (PM), upload content, view attachments, receive a weekly email update of new discussions, earn CPD points and access many other special features.
-Registered users do not get displayed the advertisments in posted messages.
+By joining our free global community of Podiatrists and other interested foot health care professionals you will have access to post podiatry topics (answer and ask questions), communicate privately with other members, upload content, view attachments, receive a weekly email update of new discussions, access other special features.
+Registered users do not get displayed the advertisements in posted messages.
 Registration is fast, simple and absolutely free so please, join our global Podiatry community today!

 im a podiaty student from sweden stockholm and im doing my last year of base podiatry, im welling to do a post-studies i surgery. i gess ther is one cours i glasgow skotland.

-is there sombody how are in this cours???
+is there sombody how are in this cours??? :eek:

-are there similar courses i GB or som where else?
+are there similar courses i GB or som where else? :dizzy:

 I'm currently on the same course which is run in Eastbourne through the University of Brighton.
 The couse can be studied full or part time.
 I am studying part time over three years.